A Minority Of One : 2 / 9

 I nearly let the cat out of the bag about that, when I told the agent that I “wondered how much the girl had heard.”
 If the agent wasn’t so intent on smirking at my situation, he would have asked, “Heard about what?
 What were you talking about?”
 Then, no matter what I answered, he’d go ask the same question of my three friends.

-I’m not sure, though, how much they could tell him.
+I’m not sure, though, how much they'd be able to tell him.
 The heist is still only an idea.
 A lot of key pieces were still missing, a lot of details that I didn’t know.
 It isn’t workable yet.
 The basic idea was sound, though.
 I hate the phrase “the perfect crime” — I’m not sure that there *is* such a thing.
 A perfect crime is a one that no one notices.
 A perfect crime is like a perfect game in baseball: it seems like nothing happened.
 No one realizes a crime has been committed at all.
 That’s what makes it perfect.

 However, an unreportable crime comes in as a very strong second to “perfect,” and my idea was in that category: there was a way to steal millions, literal millions — maybe even half a billion — from someone who was a thief himself.
 He wouldn’t be able to call *any* branch of law enforcement without exposing his own crimes.
 In fact, after the heist, his best move would be to go on the run himself, which had the added benefit of leading everyone to believe that he took all the money himself, including the money we stole.